svchandramohan/WhatTheHack/044-AzurePurview/Student/Challenge5.md

 Ensure that these terms can be used for searching these tagged assets and can also be used as filter conditions for the search.

 ## Success Criteria

+- Create new term 'Team Unit' and assign yourself as an Term Expert.
+- Create new terms 'Account Team Unit', 'Specialist Team Unit' with additional custom field "Microsoft Terminology"
-- Create a custom glossary template.
+- Create realtionships between previously created terms.
-- Tag assets (singly and in bulk) with the defined glossary terms.
+- Bulk load terms provided in .CSV file.
+- Assign terms to assets scanned in previous challenges.
 - Confirm that the newly applied tags can be used to filter the search results.

-## Extended challenge
-- Thoughts?

 ## Learning Resources
 - https://docs.microsoft.com/en-us/azure/purview/concept-business-glossary